cchadirdjian13/BTM495-Project/README.md

 The project is split into three main layers:

 1. **`Class Diagram/` (Core Business Logic)**
    This directory houses the foundational domain-driven Python classes.
-It has been completely modularized so that each class (`client.py`, `barber.py`, `appointment.py`, etc.) lives in its own dedicated file rather than a single monolith.
-It also includes a `test_classes.py` suite and a `main.py` script to test and demonstrate the core logic independently of the web application.
+It has been completely modularized so that each class (`client.py`, `barber.py`, `appointment.py`, etc.) lives in its own dedicated file.

-2. **`backend/` (Flask REST API)**
+2. **`backend/` (Flask REST API & SQLAlchemy)**
-   A lightweight Flask API (`app.py`) serves as the bridge between the frontend web client and the backend Python classes.
-It uses an in-memory datastore (`state.py`) to hold all class instances.
-It features clean HTTP endpoints for authentication, fetching data, and mutating system state.
+   A Flask API (`app.py`) serves as the bridge between the frontend web client and the backend.
+   - **Database Persistence**: The system has been fully migrated from an ephemeral in-memory dictionary to a persistent **SQLite** datastore managed by **Flask-SQLAlchemy** (`database.py` & `models.py`).
+   - **Notification Service**: Includes a localized prototype Notification service (`notifications.py`) that simulates the immediate dispatch of SMS and Email alerts when bookings are confirmed or cancelled.

 3. **`frontend/` (React + Vite SPA)**
    The user interface is built as a Single Page Application using React and Vite.
-It is purely driven by vanilla CSS (`index.css`), showcasing a custom dark luxury theme with gold accents, tailored for the premium aesthetic of a classic salon.
+   - **Modern Aesthetics**: Driven by vanilla CSS showcasing a custom dark luxury theme with dynamically animated elements (such as the interactive circular "scissors cutting" sequence upon booking confirmation).
+   - **Localization (i18n)**: Fully synced bilingual support (EN/FR) via a custom `LanguageContext`.
+The frontend preference binds directly to the backend database, ensuring user notifications are delivered in their preferred language.

 ---